hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 ### Debugging with RubyMine

-If you use RubyMine IDE, it contains its own debugging capabilities.
-To do that, you can place a breakpoint in the line of code you want to debug:
+RubyMine contains its own debugging capabilities.
+To start debugging, place a breakpoint in the line of code you want to debug:

 ![breakpoint](images/rails_passenger_apps_guide/02_debugger_rubymine_breakpoints.png)